go-nacelle/website/content/docs/core/process.md

 ### Process Definition

 A **process** is a struct with an `Init`, a `Start`, and a `Stop` method.
 The initialization method that takes a [config](https://nacelle.dev/docs/core/config) object as a parameter.
 Each method may return an error value.
 For long-running processes, such as servers, the start method should be blocking.
 The stop method may signal the process to gracefully shut-down (via a channel or synchronization primitive), but does not need to wait until the application exits.
 A process is also an initializer, so the above also applies.
-The following example uses the database connection created by the initializer above, injected by the service container, and pings it on a loop and logs its latency.
+The following example uses the database connection created by the initializer defined [below](https://nacelle.dev/docs/core/process#initializer-definition), injected by the service container, and pings it on a loop to logs its latency.
 The stop method closes a channel to inform the start method to unblock.

 ```go
 type PingProcess struct {